 This category is for complete programmes with only one subject.
-Magazine programmes must be entered under other categories, as should feature items which are part of a wider or longer programme.
+Multi-topic programmes must be entered under other categories, as should reports or content which form part of a wider or longer programme.

-Entrants are reminded that the winning programme must be offered all rights cleared for at least one broadcast and at least one repeat (see Rule 10) by any CIRCOM Regional member station during 2017-18.
+Entrants are reminded that the winning programme must be offered all rights cleared for at least one broadcast and at least one repeat (see Rule 10) by any CIRCOM Regional member station during 2018-19.